samrahimi/arayi-kit/README.md

 Then browse to http://localhost:3000

 Coefficients and parameters are defined in arayi-ui.js, the recursive loop is in arayi-engine.js, and there is the beginning of an equation library in expressions.js that can be used to experiment with different types of series in a clear and modular way...
-Note that the current rendering implementation uses <svg> DOM functionality in HTML5 and may not be compatible with all browsers.
-It is currently known to work in Chrome (desktop).